What Do You Do With Beets?

 Our Polish Barszcz Recipe

-Since we like our soups hearty, we’ve left the veggies in our Polish borscht.
+And, since we like our soups hearty, we’ve left the veggies in our finished borscht.

-Since we like to keep our veggies in our beet soup, we tend to serve it as a main dish with some crusty bread.
+Since we like to keep our veggies in our beet soup, it’s hearty enough to serve as a main dish along with a good, fresh loaf of really crusty bread.

-First course or main, a dollop of sour cream in your bowl adds a nice, creamy smoothness to this brothy soup.
+First course or main dish, a dollop of sour cream in your bowl adds a nice bright contrast and a creamy smoothness to round out the texture of this flavorful, brothy soup.

 If you’ve never tried beet soup, you really must!
 It’s a winter staple in our house!

-And, if you can’t get enough beets, try this chilled beet soup for warmer days!
+And, if you can’t get enough of those beets, try this chilled beet soup for warmer days!

 - 1 Tbsp salted butter